DylanSuniaga/NoScopeAIProject/Project_Concerns_and_Datasets.md

 - player-specific motor fingerprints
 - confounder-aware validation

-That framing is stronger than a target-relative anti-cheat story, because in a real server-side or replay-derived setting we often do **not** know the exact target state needed to compute features like `aim_error` or `aligned`.
+That framing is stronger than a target-relative anti-cheat story, because in a real server-side or replay-derived setting we often do **not** know the exact target state needed to compute features like aim alignment or target error directly.

 Main takeaway:

 - the project direction is now more defensible
-- the documentation should follow that framing
+- the documentation now follows that framing
-- the codebase should continue moving away from target-relative live features
+- the codebase now uses cursor-only live features for the actual model pipeline

 ### 2. The detector is split-calibrated for the demo, but the evaluation is still synthetic

 The current prototype works end-to-end with a learned calibration layer on top of the behavioral fingerprint and causal gate.
 The latest exported synthetic demo snapshot is:

-- accuracy: `0.986`
+- accuracy: `0.969`
-- precision: `0.968`
+- precision: `0.976`
-- recall: `1.000`
+- recall: `0.952`
-- false positive rate: `0.025`
+- false positive rate: `0.018`
-- false negative rate: `0.000`
+- false negative rate: `0.048`

 These results are useful for the class demo, but they are still synthetic holdout results.